Flaise/sclan/README.md

 Planned Features
 ----------------
 * File transfer.
-* Optional logging so you can find your links and other important messages even after restarting sclan.
 * IPv6 support.

 Install and Run on Windows
 --------------------------
 Go to the [Releases](https://github.com/Flaise/sclan/releases) page on the Github repository, download the executable, and double-click it to run it.
-Or, for a command line interface, install with cargo (below).
 It doesn't require any particular installation.
 Just put it somewhere on your computer and it will run.
+Or, to install and run from the command line, install with cargo (below).

 The controls are always displayed in the lower left corner.